manishb2s/interview-Task-/README.md

 - Protect the API resources so that only authenticated users can access those routes.
 View the documentation for `Laravel Sanctum` to figure out how to complete this step.
 - The API resources are registering all the default routes, but since there's no front-end, the application only requires the `index`, `show`, `store`, `update` and `destroy` endpoints.
 Make sure the remaining routes are not registered.
 Laravel provides a console command to view the registered routes.
 - **The API resource controllers are empty and must be implemented.** Make sure to remove the methods that are no longer consumed by the API routes.
 Make sure to use the FormRequests when creating and updating a resource.
-- Add the missing `comments` method (`HasMany` **relation**) to the `Post` model.
+- Add the missing `comments` method to the `Post` model.
-- Add the missing `user` method (`BelongsTo` **relation**) to the `Comment` model.
+- Add the missing `user` method to the `Comment` model.
+- Fix the `authors` method on `Post` model.
 - Hide the `post_id` and `user_id` attributes for JSON output for the `Comment` model.
 - Hide the `author_id` attribute for JSON output for the `Post` model.
-- Add the missing attribute to the `PostFactory`.
+- The database seeder doesn't seed Posts and Authors.
+  - Fix the `PostFactory` and `PostsTableSeeder`.
+  - Fix the `AuthorFactory` and `AuthorsTableSeeder`.
-- Make sure the FormRequests are validating all the fields properly.
-Most of the FormRequest are already implemented.
+- Make sure the FormRequests are fixed and validating all the fields properly.
 You can view the migrations and models to figure out the fields required by a particular FormRequest.
+  - `Authors` must be unique.
-- When creating and updating an author, make sure that the author's name is at-least 2 characters long and does not exceed 50 characters.
+  - When creating and updating an `Author`, make sure that the author's name is at-least 2 characters long and does not exceed 50 characters.
 In addition, make sure that only alphabet (lower and uppercase) and space characters are allowed as the valid name.
 - By default, Laravel uses `/home` as the route to redirect to the home page.
-Change this from `/home` to `/`.
+Change this from `dashboard` to `/`.
 - The `/login` and `/register` routes inside `routes/auth.php` show the login and registration forms respectively.
     - Update the login view to include a button to show the registration form.
     - Update the registration view to include a button to show the login form.
-- Add the missing `/logout` route to `routes/api.php`
+- Implement logout and add the missing `/logout` route to `routes/api.php`

 ## Instructions
 - Clone this repository.
 - Create a branch off of `main` to complete the required tasks.
 You can name the branch anything you want.
+- **The project requires PHP 8 to compile.
+You must not change the PHP version.**
 - Install dependencies:
     - `composer install`
     - `yarn install` or `npm install`